invisibleroads/invisibleroads-tutorials/life-dance.rst

 Hip crossbody
 ^^^^^^^^^^^^^
-Man signals crossbody from open position by pulling both hands close to hips and rotating on back step.
+Man signals crossbody from open position by pulling both connected hands close to his hips and rotating on his back step.

 .. _Swim crossbody: